AMirreh17/CCTP/README.md

 9. NavBar.js
 10. App.js (This was initially created by React.js at the setup)
 11. App.css (This was initially created by React.js at the setup)
-12. ScrollToTop
+12. ScrollToTop.js
 13. Assets folder – All images within the website is stored within this folder
 14. Showcase.js (This page was not used within the final website)

-### All other files/folders within this project were created at the setup through create-react-app
+### All other files/folders within this project were created at the setup through Create-React-App or through the setup of other web frameworks installed